radzhome/vagrant-ansible-devbox/README.md

               ansible_ssh_args: '-o ForwardAgent=yes'}
     end

-Note: "nfs" synced_folders will be ignored.
-It's a good idea to use "smb" for this settting.
-SMB only works for windows hosts, NFS only works for linux hosts.
+This will disable the ansible provision to happen from your host os.
+Also comment out / change the virtualbox filesharing in the VagrantFile:

+    config.vm.synced_folder ".", "/vagrant", disabled: true
+    config.vm.synced_folder "~/projects", "/home/vagrant/projects", nfs: true #nfs requires private network config.vm.synced_folder "~/.ssh", "/host_ssh", create: true #, nfs: true

+Commenting /removing all of this out will revert back to defaults.

 2) Once complete, SSH into your instance & install ansible

+    vagrant up
     vagrant ssh
     sudo pip install ansible

-3) Install sshpass to be able to log in using password
+3) Install sshpass to be able to log in using password.
+This allows ansible to ssh localhost and provision.

     sudo apt-get install sshpass

+NOTE: user / pass is vagrant / vagrant, might not be required.

+4) Edit the playbook, comment out the following parts, which will not work in windwos (step 2):

+        - name: retrieve the certs in dir
+          shell: cp -r /host_ssh/id* /home/vagrant/.ssh/
+          sudo: false

+This tries to copy the uers ssh keys, will not work in windows.

+6) Disable host key checking:
+    export ANSIBLE_HOST_KEY_CHECKING=False

-4) Run the playbook locally
+7) Run the playbook locally

     ansible-playbook -i inventory/local playbook.yml  -vvvv

+    Note: If you get executable file errors, you will have to copy the shared /vagrant directory to local directory on the guest machine and remove the executable permission.